 Charity status and fund raising

-The Friends are just a voluntary group and do not have charitable status.
-We are considering the possible advantages of becoming a charity and would welcome the assistance of someone who works specifically in this area and the area of fundraising.
+The Friends are a voluntary group not a charity.
+We would welcome the assistance of someone who works specifically in this area and also the area of fundraising to support our activities.

 Website management, social media and Mailchimp newsletters